Lillyseyram/team_MELGA/README.md

 # team_MELGA
 Global Code Project

-FM Transmitter Project - "MELGA_FM" and a Website for the Radio (which is to display activities of the FM)
+FM Transmitter Project - "MELGA_FM" with a Website for the Radio (which is to display activities of the FM)

 Use Raspberry Pi as FM transmitter.
 Works on every Raspberry Pi board.
 Just get an FM receiver, connect 20 - 40 cm plain wire to Raspberry Pi's GPIO4 (PIN 7 on GPIO header) to act as an antena, and you are ready for broadcasting.